snowplow/snowplow-nodejs-tracker/README.md

 Add analytics to your JavaScript apps, node-webkit projects and node servers with the [Snowplow][snowplow] Node.js Tracker.

-This tracker lets you collect server-side event data.
+This tracker lets you collect event data from Node.js applications.

 ## Find out more